SOITLÂ – The Bone Dreamer

 • Ongoing access to the trail community through the Riverbank conversations (forum) including monthly Prayer Tree and seasonal Travellers’ Archive (library of shared work), Daweyo and Lagyâno Galleries (for sharing photos), Swanna Gallery (for sharing song recordings) & Sister Map.
 New access to the Soitlâ Gallery.

-• Option to join the Soitlâ Clan, a monthly online circle facilitated by Carolyn to deepen the conversation and support the journeys of women who are on the third arc of the Weavers’ Trail.
-This includes a dedicated place on the Riverbank where clan sisters may share, exchange, honour and witness each other’s journeys with the Bone Dreamer.
-There are more details about the Soitlâ Clan option in the Soitlâ journey introduction.
+• When you enter this journey you are also welcomed into the Soitlâ clan, an informal group facilitated by Carolyn to deepen the conversation and support the journeys of women who are on the third arc of the Weavers’ Trail.
+This includes an additional online zoom circle each month (recorded and available in our Soitlâ archive); a dedicated place on the Riverbank where clan sisters may share, honour and witness each other’s journeys with the Bone Dreamer; and an extra short monthly newsletter.
+There are more details about the Soitlâ clan in the Soitlâ journey introduction.

 Open to trail travellers who have completed the LAGYÂNO Journey.